How to Stop Procrastinating: 12 Tips and Tricks to Avoid Procrastination

 If you still find yourself procrastinating after breaking the task down, break it down even further.

-This technique will help you stop procrastinating because it also encompasses an organizational perspective.
+This technique will help you avoid procrastinating because it also encompasses an organizational perspective.

 When our work is too complex, it’s easier to get disorganized and lose focus, trying to do too much at once.